thekalinga/bootstrap4-vscode/src/util/resources/readme-template.md

 To use the bootstrap snippets, open a HTML file, and start typing `b4-`, followed by pressing `Ctrl+Space`.
 A list of bootstrap snippets will show up

+To use font awesome 4 snippets, open a HTML file, and start typing `fa4-`, the editor will show you all the snippets

+To use font awesome 5 free snippets, open a HTML file, and start typing `fa5-`, the editor will show you all the snippets

-To use font awesome snippets, open a HTML file, and start typing `fa-`, the editor will show you all the snippets
+To use font awesome 5 pro snippets, open a HTML file, and start typing `fa5p-`, the editor will show you all the snippets

 The detailed list of supported actions are listed below under documentation section